 - Vertical sequences of the above units observed in the field are shown with components divided by horizontal stroke.
-For example Qa/K denotes Quaternary with shallow slides over Cretaceous sediments.
-Thicknesses of units not measured. - K 2.
+For example Qa/k denotes Quaternary with shallow slides over Cretaceous sediments.
+Thicknesses of units not measured. - 2.
 Notations showing combinations of above subdivisions such as Qas indicate predominance of Qa with subordinate Qs. - 3.
-Transitions between units are often gradual rather than abrupt; in such instances boundaries are chosen arbitrarily.
+Transitions between units are often gradual rather than abrupt; in such instances boundaries are chosen arbitrarily. - 4.
+Where the above notation is applied to meandering rivers, instability if indicated applies only to outside banks of meander loops.